ithaqua94/JavaBoids/README.md

 # Boids

 Flocking AI written in Java.
 The program is structured following Craig Reynold's three rules implementation and uses a custom Vector class to properly use vector mathematics.
-Pretty simple the code is in Java and everything is named so that everything is pretty self-explanatory.
+Written in Java and everything is properly named so that the code is pretty self-explanatory.

 ## Installation